Harika-SVL/Terraform/notes.md

 ### Architecture of Terraform

-* Terraform is developed in Go language and installation of terraform is one executable
+* Terraform is developed in Go language
+* Installation of terraform is one executable (only one'.exe' file)
-* Providers are not part of terraform installations as we try to create infra, as part of initializations providers are downloaded
+* Providers are not part of terraform installations, as we try to create infra, as part of initializations providers are downloaded
-* Providers have resources and datasources as part of it
+* Providers have resources and datasources as part of them

     ![Alt text](shots/2.PNG)

 ### Concepts of Terraform

 * Provider: This determines the target area to create infra structure
-    * For the list of providers
+    * For the list of providers :

     [Refer here : https://registry.terraform.io/browse/providers]
-* Terraform providers are of three categories
+* Terraform providers are of three categories :
-    * official
+    * Official
-    * partner
+    * Partner
-    * community
+    * Community
-* For providers documenation by hashicorp
+* For providers documentation by Hashicorp

     [Refer here : https://developer.hashicorp.com/terraform/language/providers]

-[ Note: For you reference we have used the following template ]
+[ Note: For the reference we have used the following template ]
 ```
 terraform {
   required_providers {